theabinashpanda/MinorProject_Btech/README.md

 Overall, a book recommendation system can be a valuable tool for avid readers, book clubs, and anyone looking to discover new and interesting books.

-This repository contains the group minor project done in 6th Semester of Btech.
-(Computer Science and Engineering).